Abhra2003/JS2024/README.md

 # JS2024
-a code repo for javascript
+a code repo for javascript ( beginners level stuff )